Anderson-Lab/anderson-lab.github.io/csis_604_summer_2017/cluster_assignment.md

         netmask 255.255.255.0
         broadcast 192.168.0.255</pre>

 I then need to save this file and type sudo ifup enp0s8.
 If all is right it shouldn't give you any errors.
-Then we need to enable forwarding by editing /etc/sysctl.conf and uncomment:
+Then we need to enable forwarding by editing /etc/sysctl.conf and uncomment the line so that it reads:

-# net.ipv4.ip_forward=1
-so that it reads:

 net.ipv4.ip_forward=1